 The River Wye has a contrasting water course from fast running hard bottom riverbed to slow deep silted sections, making it ideal for targeting particular species or for varied fishing techniques/abilities.

-Barbel fishing is one of the most popular types of fishing on the River Wye, fishing on both sides of the Wye at Lucksall can net Barbel weighing into double figures.
+Barbel fishing is one of the most popular types of fishing on the River Wye, fishing on both sides of the Wye at Lucksall, with some Barbel weighing into double figures.

-Lucksall also has a good reputation for Pike fishing, with fish being caught into the 30+ lbs shows that there are some great specimens to be caught.
+Lucksall also has a good reputation for Pike fishing, with fish being caught into the 30+ lbs showing that there are some great specimens to be caught.

 The Coarse Fishing season starts from 16th June through until the 14th March.

-Permits for the opposite bank are available from Reception starting from £5 per day and our onsite shop stocks a selection of fishing tackle and dried bait i.e. hooks, pellets, ground bait, weights, etc.
+Permits for the opposite bank are available from Reception starting from only £5 per day per rod and our on-site shop stocks a selection of fishing tackle and dried bait i.e. hooks, pellets, ground bait, weights, etc.

 You must have a rod license which can be obtained from either the Post office or Environment Agency Website.
 Rules must be observed at all times.